-• Fire and Rescue is the competent of the District - (Mopani District Municipality).

-- Assist our municipality in case of any incident relating to fire both structural and structural fires. - Assist our municipality in case of any incident relating to rescue e.g. drowning, spillage and rescuing. - · Alerting the municipality in case of veld and forest fires. - · Extinguishing unwanted fires in our vicinity.
+- Fire and Rescue is the competency of the Mopani District Municipality. - Mopani District Municipality assist the municipality in case of any incident relating to fires both veld and structural fires. - Assist our municipality in case of any incident relating to rescue e.g. drowning, spillage and rescuing. - Alerting the municipality in case of veld and forest fires. - Extinguishing unwanted fires in the municipal area of jurisdiction. - The Municipality is a full member of Letaba Fire Protection Association.